 NEW FOR 2021: Learn how you can participate in the selection of the next Pioneer Array location

 The OOIFB and the NSF are launching a process to consider whether to move the Pioneer Array from its current location, on the New England shelf and slope south of Martha’s Vineyard, to a new location.
 Selection of the next OOI Pioneer Array location, or decision to maintain the Array at its current location, will be driven by community input on the important science questions that can be addressed with observations from a potential new Array location.
 Click HERE to learn how you can participate in the selection process.

 1941 – 2020

 Dr. Larry Atkinson, the inaugural Chair of the OOI Facility Board (OOIFB), died on December 22, 2020.
 Larry served as the OOIFB Chair from May 2017 until November 2019 and Past-Chair since that time.
 He worked to expand scientific and public awareness of OOI.
 Larry promoted inclusiveness and was an advocate for the science community who used OOI data.
 As OOIFB Chair, Larry had a particular focus on students and early career scientists, and he worked to highlight their use of OOI.

 Larry generously served the oceanographic community for more than five decades by sharing his time, knowledge, and leadership to support ocean initiatives.
-He was an Eminent Scholar Emeritus and Professor Emeritus of Ocean, Earth and Atmospheric Sciences in the Department of Ocean, Earth and Atmospheric Sciences and the Center for Coastal Physical Oceanography at Old Dominion University.

 The OOI Facility Board establishes the “Larry P. Atkinson Travel Fellowship for Students and Early Career Scientists”